ray-project/ray/doc/source/advanced.rst

 ------------------------

 Ray enables explicit developer control with respect to the task and actor placement by using custom resources.
 Further, users are able to dynamically adjust custom resources programmatically with ``ray.experimental.set_resource``.
 This allows the Ray application to implement virtually any scheduling policy, including task affinity, data locality, anti-affinity, load balancing, gang scheduling, and priority-based scheduling.
+A custom resource cannot begin with `ResourceConstraint:`.

 .. code-block:: python